winkeung/C-Concepts/C_Concepts_Part3.md

  </tr>
 </tbody></table>

-That means, in a C program you can change array to pointer or pointer to array by just change the lines of code including the declaration and also the lines using the operators in yellow background in the table above.
+That means, in a C program you can change array to pointer or pointer to array by just change the lines of code including the declaration and also the lines using the operators in 1, 5, 8 in the table above.
 For example:
 <pre>
 void f(int a[]);